Introduction to Antennas

 4-Reflector Antennas

 The parabolic reflector is a good example of reflectors at microwave frequencies.
-In the past, parabolic reflectors were used mainly in space applications but today they are very popular and are used by almost everyone who wishes to receive the large number of televesion channels transmitted all over the globe.
+In the past, parabolic reflectors were used mainly in space applications but today they are very popular and are used by almost everyone who wishes to receive the large number of television channels transmitted all over the globe.

 reflector antenna